Plumbing in appliances

 Appliance design and manufacture

 The installer has the legal duty to ensure that appliances comply with all aspects of the regulations.
 When inspecting plumbing systems in new and existing premises, water suppliers’ regulations enforcement staff may ask for evidence of compliance of fittings.
 People who specify, purchase or install appliances should ask the supplier or manufacturer to provide evidence to confirm that the appliance has been tested and complies with the UK regulations.
-One approval readily accepted by water suppliers is operated by the Water Regulations Advisory Scheme (WRAS) – however other methods to demonstrate compliance are available.
+One approval readily accepted by water suppliers is operated by the Water Regulations Approval Scheme (WRAS) – however other methods to demonstrate compliance are available.
 Manufacturers submit their products for testing and WRAS assesses the results against the performance criteria and awards ‘WRAS Approved Product’.
-Up-to-date lists of Approved Products are freely available on the WRAS website (www.wras.co.uk/directory).
+Up-to-date lists of Approved Products are freely available on the WRAS website.

 Usually WRAS Approval is accompanied by requirements for how the appliance should be installed - for example, with an external servicing valve or a given type of backflow prevention device.
 These ‘Installation Requirements and Notes’ (IRNs) must be complied with for the WRAS Approval to be valid.